Suunto Vertical 2: AMOLED, Flashlight, and 65-Hour GPS—In-Depth Buyer’s Guide

 Adventurers get Vertical 2 | Athletes get Race 2

 Suunto is rarely a first-watch purchase.
-The core buyer of any Suunto top-end watch will likely be someone already familiar with the brand or deep into ultra-distance outdoor pursuits.
+The core buyer of any Suunto top-end watch will likely be someone already familiar with the brand or deep into ultra-distance outdoor pursuits, perhaps impressed by others they’ve seen using a Suunto.
 The number of watches pros use at UTMB 2025 shows that serious outdoor athletes trust and use the brand.

-Let’s determine the blurring between Race 2’s use cases and Vertical 2’s buyers.
+Let’s clarify any blurring between Race 2’s use cases and Vertical 2’s buyers.

 • The clear strengths of Vertical 2 are the new LED light, decent GNSS chipset, button interface, impressive battery life, and awesome screen.